VersualRL: Closed-Loop Verbal Reinforcement Learning with Visual Execution Feedback for Task-Level Robot Planning

 \section{Abstract}

-We propose a new Verbal Reinforcement Learning (VRL) framework for interpretable task-level planning in mobile robotic systems operating under execution uncertainty.
-The framework follows a closed-loop architecture that enables iterative policy improvement through interaction with the physical environment.
-In our framework, executable Behavior Trees are repeatedly refined by a Large Language Model actor using structured natural-language feedback produced by a Vision-Language Model critic that observes the physical robot and execution traces.
-Unlike conventional reinforcement learning, policy updates in VRL occur directly at the symbolic planning level, without gradient-based optimization.
+We introduce VersualRL, a closed-loop framework for task-level robot planning that uses visual execution feedback to iteratively refine executable Behavior Trees through structured natural-language critique.
+VersualRL combines a vision-language model critic, which analyzes visual observations and Behavior Tree execution traces, with a large language model actor that performs discrete and interpretable policy updates.
+During physical deployment, both foundation models remain frozen, while the executed Behavior Tree is updated at the symbolic level without online gradient-based policy optimization.
 This enables transparent reasoning, explicit causal feedback, and human-interpretable policy evolution.
-We validate the proposed framework on a real mobile robot performing a multi-stage manipulation and navigation task under execution uncertainty.
-Experimental results show that the framework supports explainable policy improvements, closed-loop adaptation to execution failures, and reliable deployment on physical robotic systems.
+We validate VersualRL on a real mobile robot performing a multi-stage navigation and manipulation task under execution uncertainty.
+Experimental results show that the framework supports explainable policy improvements, closed-loop adaptation to execution failures, and successful deployment on physical robotic systems.